NyteshadeXT/PF2e-Vault/8) Adventures/9A - Heart of the Scar (D197).md

 > [!note]+ Read Aloud
 > This barracks contains four beds, a large table and chairs, various cabinets for storage, and a number of armor stands and weapon racks.
 >
 > Standing in the middle of the room is a figure in red chainmail, a mace clenched in his hands.
 His face is covered in tiny tentacles like writhing worms, and his eyes are black.
-Flanking this creature are two bulky humanoids, who heft their greatswords and gurgle in anticipation.
-Each has gray skin, massive muscles, beady glowing eyes, and a fanged maw.
+Flanking this creature are a pair of demons.
 >
 > All three warriors wear the symbol of Bane.